fbpx

 Fill each container with potting soil up until 1 inch below its rim then sprinkle a few seeds per container on top of the soil surface before lightly pressing them down into place using your fingers.
 Finally moisten the surface with a spray bottle filled with lukewarm water and cover each container tightly with its lid before placing outside in an area that receives full sun exposure throughout most days – this could be anywhere from 6-8 hours depending on where you live.

-Planting black eyed susan seeds in a milk jug in the wintertime
+planting black eyed susan seeds in a milk jug in the wintertime

 Benefits of winter sowing rudbeckia